landelare/ue5coro/Docs/Private.md

 additional overhead from more shared pointer usage would be proportionally lower than it was back then.

+## Debug tools

+Debug.h contains a few unused debug utilities that might be useful.

+Defining `UE5CORO_PRIVATE_USE_DEBUG_ALLOCATOR` to 1 applies a lighter version of stompmalloc to just coroutine states (Windows only).
+It deliberately leaks address space (memory is decommitted, but not released) to force new promises to be allocated at different addresses.

+ClearEvents/GEventLog can be used as a low-overhead event logger to debug multithreading issues.
+Use ClearEvents() before the problem section, and `UE5CORO_PRIVATE_DEBUG_EVENT(Pretty much anything)` to trace execution.
+`bLogThread` can be set to true to capture the source thread of each message, but this has higher overhead.

+`GLastDebugID` and `GActiveCoroutines` can help to track down coroutine leaks.
+`FPromiseExtras::DebugID` uses the same counter.

+`Use()` is useful on some compilers to extend the lifetimes of certain primitive local variables that are optimized out even in debug builds.

 ## Style

 Although UE5Coro aims to provide a native, Unreal-looking public API, its